jupyter4edu/jupyter-edu-book/04-a-catalogue-of-pedagogical-patterns.md

 **Example:**<br/>
-In geophysics, a direct current resistivity survey involves connecting two electrodes to the ground through which current is injected.
-Currents flow through the earth and their behavior depends upon the electrical resistivity of the subsurface structures; current flows around resistors and is channeled into conductors.
+In geophysics, a direct current resistivity survey involves connecting two electrodes to the ground through which current is induced.
+Current flows through the earth and the behavior depends upon the electrical resistivity of the subsurface structures; current flows around resistors and is channeled into conductors.
 At interfaces between conductors and resistors, charges build up, and these charges